cyentific-rni/stix2.1-coa-playbook-extension/README.md

-# A STIX 2.1 Extension for Sharing Security Playbooks Through the Course of Action SDO Type
+## A STIX 2.1 Extension for Sharing Security Playbooks Through the Course of Action SDO